Mercedes-Benz W140: Transmissions

-W140 remains the only S-Class to have wider range of transmissions during its eight-year run.
-The transmission choices at the introduction was 5-speed manual and 4-speed 4G-Tronic automatic.
+The transmission choices at its introduction were a 5-speed manual and 4-speed 4G-Tronic automatic.
 A new 5-speed 5G-Tronic was introduced in 1994 for inline 6 petrol engines only.
-In September 1995, 5G-Tronic was updated with electronic control for more optimal shifting points based on the sensor readings and became the sole automatic transmission option for the entire model range from 1996 to 1998.
+In September 1995, the 5G-Tronic was updated with electronic control for more optimal shifting points based on the sensor readings and became the sole automatic transmission option for the entire model range from 1996 to 1998.

-The models equipped with inline 6 petrol engines have 5-speed manual transmission as standard with either 4-speed or 5-speed automatic transmission as extra-cost options, making W140 the last S-Class to have manual transmission.
-In June 1996, both 4-speed and 5-speed automatic transmissions were replaced by 5-speed electronically controlled automatic transmission.
-The inline 6 diesel engines were never offered with manual transmissions, following the "tradition" with W116 and W126.
-S 300 TURBODIESEL, introduced in 1996, received the 5-speed electronically controlled automatic transmission.
+The models equipped with inline 6 petrol engines have the 5-speed manual transmission as standard with either the 4-speed or 5-speed automatic transmission as extra-cost options, making the W140 the last S-Class to be offered with a manual transmission.
+In June 1996, both 4-speed and 5-speed automatic transmissions were replaced by a 5-speed electronically controlled automatic transmission.
+The inline 6 diesel engines were never offered with manual transmissions, following the "tradition" with the W116 and W126.
+The S 300 TURBODIESEL, introduced in 1996, received the 5-speed electronically controlled automatic transmission.

-The models with V8 and V12 engines were offered with 4-speed automatic transmission as standard until August 1995.
-On September 1995, the 4-speed automatic transmission was replaced by 5-speed electronically controlled automatic transmission.
+The models with V8 and V12 engines were offered with the 4-speed automatic transmission as standard until August 1995.
+In September 1995, the 4-speed automatic transmission was replaced by the 5-speed electronically controlled automatic transmission.

-4MATIC, the all-wheel-drive system introduced in W124 (1985–1996), was never fitted to W140 S-Class.
-W140's successor, W220, became the first S-Class to have 4MATIC as extra-cost option.
+4MATIC, the all-wheel-drive system introduced in the W124 (1985–1996), was never fitted to the W140 S-Class.
+The W140's successor, the W220, became the first S-Class to have 4MATIC as an extra-cost option.